IrishMarineInstitute/EuroSea/README.md

 ## Deenish Island - CHL container

-This container is set to run hourly to download the latest seawater chlorophyll-a concentration observations in the Southwest of Ireland waters.
+This container is set to run hourly to download the latest seawater chlorophyll-a concentration observations in Irish waters.
 The chlorophyll-a concentration is provided by the Atlantic Ocean Colour Bio-Geo-Chemical L4 Satellite Observations (https://doi.org/10.48670/moi-00288).

 In addition, chlorophyll-a anomaly is determined as the difference between the actual chlorophyll-a concentration and a 60-day running median, ending two weeks before the current image (Tomlinson et al., 2004).